-Few possible reasons an employee may request for work from home include-
+Few possible reasons an employee may request to work from home include:

 If the employee is feeling under the weather or has just recovered from an illness, working from home can help them heal faster.
 Furthermore, they can do this without requiring to take an entire day’s leave.

 Young parents often have several responsibilities to manage.
 If their child falls sick or they have to be picked up from an event, parents often take a full day leave.
 Allowing employees to work from home gives them the option to manage their time better and complete the tasks required.